State and Federal Requirements

 - Providing an alternative means to complete required coursework necessary for graduation,

 - Consolidating unresolved coursework and providing opportunities for credit accrual, or

 - Facilitating the graduation from the sending district where graduation requirements were met

 RCW 13.34.045 - Educational liaison—Identification

 - Requires an educational liaison for students in grades 6-12 to be identified at each hearing in the dependency process.
 This person should be committed to providing on-going educational supports for the youth.

 RCW 74.13.550 - Child placement—Policy of educational continuity

 - Requires that, whenever practical and in the best interest of the child, children placed into foster care shall remain enrolled in the schools they were attending at the time they entered foster care.

 RCW 74.13.560 - Educational continuity – Protocol Development

-- The administrative regions of CA must develop protocols with school districts specifying strategies for communication, coordination, and collaboration regarding the status and progress of foster children in the region.
+- The administrative regions of DCYF must develop protocols with school districts specifying strategies for communication, coordination, and collaboration regarding the status and progress of foster children in the region.